wmo-im/csv2bufr/docs/source/quickstart.rst

 - The final row in the file must contain data and not be a new line.
 - The timestamp of the records must be separated into components, i.e. year, month, day etc must each be in a separate column.
 - The date/time elements should be in Universal Time Coordinated (UTC).
+- The file must contain the WIGOS station identifier

 WIGOS Station Identifier
 ------------------------